Cesar and Daniela Coppola from Coletivo Architects have recently delivered an apartment renovation for a young entrepreneur in the city of São Paulo.

 The central part of the apartment was covered by white slats of wood in different widths, and extends into an intimate area where a space for the family has been created.

-In the reconfiguration of the intimate space, the couple’s master bedroom was prioritized, where a bathroom was integrated into the dressing space.
+In the reconfiguration of the intimate space, the couple’s primary bedroom was prioritized, where a bathroom was integrated into the dressing space.
 A central Calacata marble countertop and hanging mirrors separate the rooms which are covered with oak wood.
 Milky glass was used in the showers to allow for natural light to enter the space.

 - Location: São Paulo | Brazil